Manjil-Karki/stock-notifier/readme.md

 # Airflow Orchestration

-4 different scheduling mechanish is allowed for now namely hourly, daily, weekly and 10mins.
+Four different scheduling mechanish is allowed for now namely hourly, daily, weekly and 10mins.
 A user can selecct one from above in the form.
 ![](screenshots/home.png?raw=true)

 Every DAGs listed above have identical Tasks and their execution procedure.
 The process of reading content stored in csv processing it to determine need of notification and nitifying the user.